 According to its usage, dash cams fit into three categories:

-Front view cams: These dash cams are attached on the dashboard of the vehicle or on the front windshield.
+Front view cams: These dash cams are attached to the dashboard of the vehicle or on the front windshield.
 Its purpose is to capture and record everything happening in front of your car.
 They are also called single-lens or single-channel dash cameras.

 Cabin view cams: These dash cams are mounted in such a way that it captures everything inside the car.
 Transportation and logistics companies equip their taxis with ‘cabin cams’ to monitor the activities of their drivers.